-Additionally, on 7 December 2017, the Basel Committee published the finalized Basel III post-crisis reforms to the global regulatory framework ('Basel III Reforms') (informally referred to as Basel IV).
+Additionally, on 7 December 2017, the Basel Committee published the Basel III Reforms (informally referred to as Basel IV).
 The substance of the proposals is that banks will be left with less discretion to apply their internal risk models to determine the amount of capital to be held.
 The Basel III Reforms furthermore include revisions to the standardised approaches for credit risk, operational risk and CVA.
 The impact of the Basel III Reforms remains subject to considerable uncertainty and transposition by the EU legislature.
 Any amendments resulting from the Basel III Reforms and possible future reforms are likely to affect rules contained in CRD IV and/or the application of CRD IV and the rules and regulations based thereon.
 However, since NWB Bank uses a standardized approach to determine the amount of capital to be held, the Basel III Reforms are unlikely to cause insurmountable problems for NWB Bank.